Building muscles lifting weights is one thing, however, building both muscles and muscular endurance is another story.

 If your body does not get enough rest, then nutrition and workouts will not give the results.
 The lack of the recovery time doesn’t allow the muscle system to recover and to become stronger and enduring.
 You must structure your workouts in a way that every next training your body has had time to recover after the last one.

 A lot of men think that stretching is for women and they don’t see anything common between stretching and their heavy work with the weights.
 They are wrong because stretching makes our body more nimble and it is very important if you want to be “functionally ripped.”
 Stretching after lifting heavy will also help your muscles recover faster.
 Regular stretching makes your muscles more flexible and will prepare them for your next heavy lift.

 The Bottom Line

 In order to increase both strength and endurance, bodybuilders utilize many tricks to compliment their hard work in the gym.
-Strength training is the essential component but as I’ve covered here, bodybuilders also focus extensively on nutrition, and many, especially those on the competitive stage use steroids, which I personally recommend you avoid or proceed with caution if you must.
+Strength training is the essential component but as I’ve covered here, bodybuilders also focus extensively on nutrition, and many, especially those on the competitive stage use steroids, which I highly recommend you avoid or proceed with utmost caution if you must.
 Obviously consult a doctor of course as well, even if you think they will advise against your decision.